Prime Minister Theresa May is launching a consultation on proposed changes to parental...read more

 2. If family are not available, network with friends.
 If you haven’t already built up a support network of other parents, particularly working parents who understand the challenges, start doing so as soon as you can, even if you don’t think you have time.
 It could be a life-saver.
 Have all their numbers on speed dial on your phone in case of emergencies.
 If you take a day off you can have their children over and vice versa – in the land of working parents it is all about returning favours.
 For the long term it is a good idea to team up with other parents to cover holidays and emergencies on a regular basis so you don’t have to do the last-minute planning.

 3. If you do a job where it is relevant, try to negotiate some homeworking for you and for your partner if you have one.
-That way you can be around to ferry the kids to holiday playschemes, which often end well inside 9-5 hours and may well be age particular meaning, if you have more than one child, you have to put them in different playschemes.
+That way you can be around to ferry the kids to holiday playschemes, which often end well inside 9-5 hours and may well be age particular meaning, if you have more than one child, you have to put them in different playschemes, meaning you spend quite a large part of the day running a taxi service.
+Consider it training for the teen years.
 You may also be able to tailor your day so you have time to take the kids out in the afternoon before you log on again later in the day.

-4. Check our your local authority to find out about seasonal activities in your area and holiday schemes [this should be on their website under Children and Families].
+4. Check out your local authority to find out about seasonal activities in your area and holiday schemes [this should be on their website under Children and Families].
 Your school may also have details of holiday playschemes run by local leisure centres or your school may host some.
-Organisations like the FA run some schemes.
+National organisations like the FA also run schemes so check their website.

 5. Emergency childcare may be necessary if all else fails.
-Organisations like Yoopies provide emergency back-up and holiday childcare, but it can be at a cost.
-Some organisations like My Family Care provide emergency and holiday childcare packages for employers to use.
+Organisations like Yoopies and some childcare providers provide emergency back-up and holiday childcare, but it can be at a cost.
+My Family Care provides emergency and holiday childcare packages for employers to use.